 - Construction of most buildings in Huerfano County requires county issued building permits.
 Depending on the building location and use, other permits and approvals may also be required, such as conditional use, zone change, or subdivision approval.
 You should verify all permits required by contacting the Huerfano County Building Inspector.

 - Not all lots or parcels are buildable.
 The Huerfano County Assessor has many parcels that are separate for the purpose of taxation that are not legal lots in the sense that a building permit will not be issued.
-You must check with the Huerfano County Planning Department to know that a piece of land can be built on.
+You must check with the Huerfano County Planning Department to know if a piece of land can be built on.

 - You may be provided with a plat of your property, but unless the land has been surveyed and pins placed by a licensed surveyor, you cannot assume that the plat is accurate.